oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_sql_tuning_advisor_task_summary_report_facts_module.rst

 ..
 Description

 - Fetches details about a SqlTuningAdvisorTaskSummaryReport resource in Oracle Cloud Infrastructure
-- Gets the summary report for the specific SQL Tuning Advisor task.
+- Gets the summary report for the specified SQL Tuning Advisor task.

 ..
 Aliases